Decorators’ Showcase and Contests at LA Cookie Con & Sweets Show

 What is the theme for the showcase/competitions?

 Wedding must be wedding-themed cakes or other sugar art.
-For all other categories — you have a lot of freedom to be creative!
-The Dessert Table Championship is using the Disney theme.
+For all other categories —Check out the 2018 Showcase page.

 Your work must fit in a 2×2 area and there can be non-edible items.
 You may not use pre-made sugar flowers, lace, etc. All work should be done by the competitor.
-No team entries in the Superhero, Bizarre or Wedding Entry categories.
-Team entries are permitted in the World Dessert Table Championships (Sci-fi).
+No team entries in any of the Wedding categories.
+Team entries are permitted in the World Dessert Table Championships (Special themed catagories).

 Cookies for Kids Cancer